VishalKumar-V/TFS-PROG-JS-FUNDAMENDALS/PROG/P01/02 Number/07 Exercises/L3-01-Calculate-Product-Prices/01 Problem Statement.md

 Declare a variable as "productPrice" with number value as 200 Declare a variable as "productDiscount" with number value as 2

-1. Get the final price considering buying 10 products and applying discount to the total
+1. Get the final price by sutracting discount amount from the total price for 10 products
-2. Get the final price considering buying 1 product and applying reducing 10 from discount amount and adding the remaining to the total
+2. Get the final price for buying 8 products (note: manipulate the 8 products as 10-2 products), without subtracting the discount value.
 <!-- finalPriceFor10 -->